 Tips:

-- In traditional fig cakes, you may see the recipe call for fig preserves.
-In this recipe, the quicky fig jam takes the place of those preserves.
-Because the jam is made fresh by you it's very moist which is perfect for this cake.
+- Traditional fig cake recipes call for fig preserves; in this recipe, the quicky fig jam takes the place of those preserves.
+Because the jam is made fresh, it's very moist and perfect for this cake.

-- Traditional fig cakes may also call for walnuts.
-We have no walnut fans in our house so I don't use them.
-If you are a walnut fan, you can add a ยฝ cup of chopped walnuts to the batter before baking.
+- An old-fashioned Ocracoke fig cake may also call for walnuts.
+Since we have no walnut fans in our house I don't use them.
+However, if you are a walnut fan, you can add a half-cup of chopped walnuts to the batter before baking.

 FAQs

 Yes!
-Fresh figs have more water than dried, so you need to make a tweak to use them.
-See the recipe below for an option to make this recipe with fresh figs.
+However, since fresh figs have more water than dried figs, you need to make a tweak to the recipe to use them in this fig cake recipe.
+In the recipe card below, you'll find directions on how to make this recipe with fresh figs.

-In the U.S. "cornstarch" is a fine, white powder that feels silky to the touch.
+In the U.S., cornstarch refers to a fine, white powder made from dried corn that feels silky to the touch.
 It's used to thicken sauces and pie fillings.
-In the UK it's called "cornflour", so if you can't find cornstarch you can check for packages of cornflour instead. **Do not use corn meal however, this is much more coarse and not at all the same as cornstarch!
+In the UK, this same product is called cornflour, so if you can't find cornstarch, you can check for packages of cornflour instead.
+However, don't use cornmeal in the fig cake; this is much coarser and won't work the same way as cornstarch.

-The Ocracoke Island Fig Cake recipe is below!
-Here are more recipes to satisfy your sweet tooth:
+The Ocracoke Fig Cake recipe is below!
+And here are more recipes to satisfy your sweet tooth:

 SAVE THIS RECIPE OR POST!